 1. Have a Clear Goal of the Play

 Instead of having a free-for-all “fight,” it is better to ensure the play has a clear start and finish.
 This will help your child transition out of play into the rest of their routine.
 You might play: climb on top of a pile of pillows, try to climb the tower (pretending your bed is the tower), use a twisted sheet for a game of tug-a-war, and so on.
-To help your children stay on task and transition easier, keep the play intentional and with a clear start and finish.
+If you’re playing games like chase or giving your child a horseback ride around the room, it can help to set a visual timer as a way of maintaining this goal.

 2. Prioritize Connection